Contribute to Kestra Documentation

 can be "Getting Started," "Intermediate," or "Advanced." topics

 can be a multitude of different concepts such as "Scripting," "Kestra Concepts," "Best Practices," and more.
-If your guide doesn't fit into any of these topics, add it there, and we can review it.
+If your guide doesn't fit into any of the existing topics, feel free to suggest a new one, and we’ll review it.

 editions